doqendev/shopifytheme/docs/collection-pills.md

-## Collection Product-Type Pills
+## Collection Unified Filter Bar

 ### Overview
-Custom filter pills that appear below the collection heading, allowing quick filtering by product type.
-The pills use the theme's color scheme variables for consistent styling across different color schemes.
+A unified filter bar that appears below the collection heading, combining:
+- **Product type pills** (always visible, toggleable)
+- **Active filter chips** from all other filters (color, size, price, etc.)
+- **Clear all button** when any filters are active

+This creates a cohesive filtering experience where users can see and manage all filters in one place, eliminating the messy fragmentation between pills and native Search & Discovery filter displays.

-### Features
+### Key Features

-- **Custom pill configuration** per collection via metafield
+**Product Type Pills:**
-- **Automatic fallback** to available Product type filter values
+- Always visible (from metafield or fallback to filter values)
-- **Smart active state** with toggle behavior
+- Toggleable on/off behavior
-- **Clean integration** that hides duplicate native filter chips
-- **Responsive design** with mobile-optimized sizing and spacing

-### Behavior
-- Clicking a pill **toggles** the corresponding Product type filter
+- Distinctive styling (solid fill when active)

+**Active Filter Chips:**
+- Automatically appear when other filters are selected
+- Removable via X icon
+- Visually distinct from product type pills (lighter styling)
+- Support all filter types: color, size, price ranges, etc.

+**Unified Experience:**
-- Other active filters and sort options are **preserved**
+- Single location for all active filters
-- The native "Product type" filter chip is **automatically hidden** to prevent duplicate UI
-- "Remover tudo" (clear all) button is **conditionally hidden** when Product type is the only active filter
+- Native duplicate filter displays are hidden
+- Clean, organized visual hierarchy
+- Responsive design for all screen sizes

 ### Setup Steps